rpf13/sportsshooting_react/README.md

 ### Wireframes

 The Wireframes are the prototype of this project and show the base idea and the skeleton of the app.
-They have been slightly adjusted during the development of the project but they main concept and design idea never changed.
+They have been slightly adjusted during the development of the project but their main concept and design idea never changed.
 I've used [Balsamiq](https://balsamiq.com/wireframes) to design my site wireframes.

 <details>
 <summary>Wireframe</summary>

+Main site
 ![Main Site](docs/wireframes/desktop/d_main.png)

+Match Detail
 ![Match Detail](docs/wireframes/desktop/d_match_detail.png)

+MySchedule
 ![MySchedule](docs/wireframes/desktop/d_myschedule.png)

+MyGuns
 ![MyGuns](docs/wireframes/desktop/d_myguns.png)

+Profile
 ![Profile](docs/wireframes/desktop/d_profile.png)

 </details>